RIVERSPORT River Protectors

 A unique feature of RIVERSPORT’s River Protectors initiative is the idea of cataloging the trash to define the scope and source of the problem.

-Using the free Litterati app (available for Android and OS), project leader and RIVERSPORT Lifestyle Manager Brent Allen and volunteers have retrieved and catalogued over 15,000 pieces of trash in just a few short weeks.
+Using the free Litterati app (available for Android and OS), project leader and RIVERSPORT Lifestyle Manager Brent Allen and volunteers have retrieved and catalogued over 50,000 pieces of trash in just six months in our inaugural year.

 Litterati users photograph and tag trash with a GPS locator so we can work on data-driven solutions.